top of page

 Dear Neighbor,

-When life has taken me to unexpected places, I’ve always leaned on what I learned from my parents: the value of hard work, and the importance of sticking up for people who are different.
+When life has taken me to unexpected places, I’ve always leaned on what I learned from my parents: the value of hard work and the importance of standing up for people who are different.
+As I run to be your next State Representative, I want to share with you the principles that guide me and the journey that has shaped who I am today.

 After high school, I couldn’t afford college without taking on substantial debt.
-I ended up working in part-time retail jobs more than 60 hours a week for minimum wage and no benefits.
+Growing up in a family that often struggled to pay utility bills and afford food, I wasn’t willing to take on such debt.
+Instead, I worked in multiple part-time retail jobs more than 60 hours a week for minimum wage with no benefits.
 I felt how hard it was to pay the bills, and I saw that the lack of a degree kept me from reaching the jobs I dreamed of.
-To find purpose and a better future, I enlisted in the United States Navy.
+Despite these challenges, I showed up every day and performed my responsibilities with a smile, having faith that things would turn around.

-It was in the Navy where I met my partner, Kyle, who is the most supportive and loving person I know.
-After serving our country through multiple deployments, Kyle and I bought a house on Cavalry Street in Cranston.
-For us, things were finally good: we have stable jobs, great neighbors, and a fenced backyard for our dogs, Sam and Leia, to run around and play.
+It was in the Navy where I met my partner, and after our service was complete, we decided to be together.
+He is the most supportive and loving person I know.
+After serving our country through multiple deployments, we bought a house in the Knightsville neighborhood of Cranston, a place that reminds me so much of the close-knit community of Ansonia where I grew up.
+It’s a neighborhood filled with hardworking families and supportive neighbors, where everyone looks out for each other.
+For us, things were finally good: we have stable jobs, great neighbors, and a fenced backyard for our two rescue dogs, Sam and Leia, to run around and play.

 Sincerely,